-Hilary Greenbaum is a New York-based designer.
-Since 2012, she has led the in-house design team at the Whitney Museum of American Art.
-Most recently, she directed the creative development of the Whitney Biennial brand.
+Hilary Greenbaum is a New York-based creative director and designer.
+Since 2012, she has led brand creative and the internal graphic design team at the Whitney Museum of American Art.
+Most recently, she developed the campaign identity for Henry Taylor: B Side.

-She worked alongside Experimental Jetset to launch the Whitney’s identity in 2013, overseeing the design of each application of the new system and planning the phased integration of the release museum-wide.
+She worked alongside Experimental Jetset to launch the Whitney’s institutional identity in 2013, overseeing the design of each application of the new system and planning the phased integration of the release museum-wide.

-For each exhibition on view at the museum, her department is responsible for the concept and execution of the wall graphics, from the title to the individual object labels.
+For each exhibition on view at the museum, her department is also responsible for the concept and execution of the wall graphics, from the title to the individual object labels.

 And in celebration of the Whitney’s vast collection or in partnership with the Whitney’s Independent Study Program, she has led the design of numerous publications.